kapouer/window-page/README.md

 * page.location
   current location object, should be the same as document.location.

-* page.query.parse
+* page.parse
-  Parse a string; without arguments, parses document.location.search.
+  Parse a query string; without arguments, parses document.location.search.

-* page.query.stringify
+* page.stringify
-  Stringify to query string.
+  Stringify object to query string.

 * page.build(fn)
   Queue a build function (can be a thenable)